madetech/handbook/roles/engineer.md

  - to represent the company on social media
  - to represent the company's hiring interests publicly

+We expect someone exhibiting the trait:

+ - to speak publicly on behalf of the company at least twice a year
+ - to share company content on social media weekly
+ - to represent the company at hiring events such as graduate days at least twice a year

 ### +Architecture

 We need someone: